 Central Council broadly comprises:

-- up to ten Party members with special knowledge or qualifications, two of whom must reside in the Western Division of NSW
+- up to 10 members with special knowledge or qualifications, two of whom must reside in the Western Division of NSW

 - the Chairman of the NSW Nationals Women’s Council

-The current Executive is led by Chairman Andrew Fraser, Senior Vice Chairman Sam Farraway, Vice Chairman Wendy Machin and Treasurer John Cameron AM.
+The current executive is led by NSW Nationals Chairman Andrew Fraser, Senior Vice Chair Sam Farraway MLC, Vice Chair Wendy Machin and Treasurer John Cameron AM.

-Central Council, the Party’s governing body, maintains six organisational committees responsible for overseeing important aspects of the Party’s operations.
+Central Council maintains six organisational committees responsible for overseeing important aspects of the Party’s operations.
 The committees are:

-- Finance Committee oversees Party finances and recommends budgets for election campaigns and other activities.
+- Finance Committee oversees finances and recommends budgets for election campaigns and other activities.

 - Campaign Committee concentrates on political and electoral strategies and planning for State and Federal elections, by-elections and referendum campaigns.

-- Constitution & Ethics Committee oversees the Party’s Constitution and Rules to ensure its ongoing relevance in a changing society and political landscape.
-It may also consider complaints that may arise over a member’s conduct, or interpretation of the Constitution and Rules.
+- Constitution & Ethics Committee oversees the Constitution and Rules to ensure its ongoing relevance in a changing society and political landscape.
+It may also consider complaints that may arise over a member’s conduct or interpretation of the Constitution and Rules.

-- Membership Committee is relatively new and reviews the Party’s membership and engagement activities.
+- Membership Committee reviews the organisation’s membership and engagement activities.

-- Life Membership Committee considers nominations for Party awards.
+- Life Membership Committee considers nominations for awards.